Physical Therapy is now available at two locations. Student Health Services Main Campus and Centennial Campus.

 How to Schedule an Appointment

-Physical Therapy’s Centennial Health Services office will open on Monday, October 30th.
 Call 919.513.3260 to schedule all appointments and indicate that you would like for your appointment to be on Centennial Campus.

-Appointments are available Monday, Wednesday and Thursdays.
+Appointments are available Monday, Tuesdays and Wednesday.

 Plaza Hall Wolf Ridge Building 2